madithappen/mouse_clicker/README.md

 # mouse_clicker
-Click the mouse at an alarming rate!
+Click your mouse at an alarming rate!